 We now know that a phenomenon called decoherence means the physical world is generally determinate throughout, whether observed or not.
-So the generally accepted view is that the world we live in is an ordinary determinate domain, just as seems obvious, except where we go to examine it at submicroscopic levels.
-(This is often called a quasi-classical world, meaning it is to all ordinary intents and purposes an ordinary physical world, as understood in classical Newtonian mechanics, although at quantum levels it behaves very differently.)
+(Effectively, the world observes itself.)
+So the physics means that the world we live in is an ordinary determinate domain, just as seems obvious – except where we go to examine it at submicroscopic levels.
+For this reason it is often called a quasi-classical world, meaning it is to all ordinary intents and purposes an ordinary physical world.
+As understood in classical Newtonian mechanics, the everyday world is totally real and solid, off to the horizon and beyond, although at quantum levels it behaves very differently.
 So it seems Qbism could not be correct.

 This means that reality differs from one agent to another.
 (2013, 3)

 So this is a very long way from our current concept of the real world.
 In our current view, such a personal world seems like just a piece of the imagination.
 Obviously, the real world is all there, real and actual.
-And it is; and in a way it is not.
-The whole deeply puzzling issue is resolved by recognising the huge piece of the puzzle missing from the picture up until now.
+And it is.
+Objectively, it is.
+Subjectively, it is not.
+The whole deeply puzzling issue is resolved by taking Hugh Everett’s famous many-worlds theory at face value.

 The Inside View

 As explained in detail in The Inside View, there are two quite different kinds of frame of reference in physics.
 As cosmologist Max Tegmark explains:

 To avoid linguistic confusion, it is crucial that we distinguish between

 • the outside view of the world (the way a mathematician thinks of it, i.e., as an evolving wavefunction), and

 • the inside view, the way it is perceived from the subjective … perspective of an observer in it.